zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 ## Annotation Pipelines
-While I did use a [Kaggle dataset](https://www.kaggle.com/datasets/medali1992/cheque-images) to fine tune my model.
-I also wanted to keep my solution as close to the real-world setting as possible.
+While I did use a [Kaggle dataset](https://www.kaggle.com/datasets/medali1992/cheque-images) to fine tune my model, I also wanted to keep my solution as close to the real-world setting as possible.
 In my experience, companies have to spend a good amount of time on annotation when solving complex problems involving use of unstructured data.
 So I thought it would be useful if the solution could include support for annotating new data to train the model.
 This component consisted of 2 small pipelines:

 1. *Cheque Labelling Pipeline:*